 Essential for sustaining your energy levels during the day and keeping your immune system working as it should, eating a healthy diet is a highly important part of reducing stress.

 Eating fresh ingredients and lots of fruit is really important.
-Numerous studies have linked chronic stress with inflammation, which can be damaging to the body.
-The good news: consuming foods rich in omega-3 fatty acids, such as flax seed and chia seeds can reduce inflammation.
+Numerous studies have linked chronic stress with inflammations, which can be damaging to the body.
+The good news: consuming foods rich in omega-3 fatty acids, such as flax seeds and chia seeds can reduce inflammation.

 When we are not hydrated correctly enough, we can experience anything from mild headaches and fatigue to convulsion, which can be a symptom of severe dehydration.
 The symptoms of stress and dehydration can be very similar – nausea, fatigue, increased heart rate and headaches.